feryardiant/wpdev/README.md

 ## Workflow

-Since this project is based on [Bedrock](https://roots.io/bedrock/docs/folder-structure/), the project directory structure is pretty much the same, but with some tweak.
+Since this project is based on [Bedrock](https://roots.io/bedrock/docs/folder-structure/), the project directory structure is pretty much similar, but with some tweaks.

 ### Directory Structure and Gulp tasks

+* **bin** directory : Consists of all [buildpack executables](https://devcenter.heroku.com/articles/buildpack-api#buildpack-api) only, feel free to delete this directory once you've cloned this project or install it on your local machine,
-* **config** directory : Consists of all build utilities, configuration files, including all the scripts you'd be using on all environment,
+* **config** directory : Consists of all build utilities and configuration files, including all the scripts you'd be using on all environment,
 * **public** directory : The server document root directory,
-* **source** directory : Them main source directory of your project, it consists of two primary sub-directory, which is `plugins` and `themes`,
+* **source** directory : Them main source directory of your project, it contains of two primary sub-directories, which are `plugins` and `themes`,
 * **tests** directory : Testing directory, obviously.

 ```